Can you guess how many emotions a human can experience?

 A Fun Test Using Plutchik’s Wheel of Emotions: Who Are You Really According to the Emotion Wheel?

-Those who are curious to see what their emotions reveal about them, and how it influences their personality can take this quick and easy emotional intelligence test.
+Those who are curious to see what their emotions reveal about them, and how it influences their personality can take any one of these emotional intelligence tests.

 The knowledge one walks away with, about the self, gives clarity and understanding, which is essential for development and growth.
 It expands one’s cognition, which is crucial in our judgment, problem-solving, higher-level thinking, planning, imagination, perception, and more.